derickr/derickrethans-articles/202202151430-england-coast-path-2.rst

 of going through an industrial estate, I had to skirt it on its South side to avoid some leaking tires.
-I don't know what would have been nicer to walk through, as the "detour" was not great, with inadequate footpaths, but when I peeked through the estate it did look to nice either.
+I don't know what would have been nicer to walk through, as the "detour" was not great, with inadequate footpaths, but when I peeked through the estate it didn't look too nice either.

-What was however interesting to see was the begininning (or end) of the now disused `Thames and Medway Canal
+What was however interesting to see was the beginning (or end) of the now disused `Thames and Medway Canal
 <https://en.wikipedia.org/wiki/Thames_and_Medway_Canal>`_.